Configuring after installation of BMC Digital Workplace

 Remedy Single Sign-On authentication applies to browsers and mobile applications.
 When a user logs on to a mobile device, the user is prompted to enter the host name and port.
 If the server has SSO enabled, the mobile device opens a browser to the SSO login page.
 The SSO server sets the SSO cookies after authentication on to the device browser.
 When the user relaunches the application, if the cookies are not expired, the mobile device displays the application.
 If the cookies are expired, the user is shown the login page again for authentication.

-This topic provides instructions to change the Product name inclusions library server port after installation.
+This topic provides instructions to change the BMC Digital Workplace server port after installation.
 You might need to change the ports if you did not specify an open port during installation, or if these ports are in use.

-The Data Transfer tool, available with a Product name inclusions library installation is a set of multiple scripts that work in conjunction to export and import Product name inclusions library data between different Product name inclusions library environments.
+The Data Transfer tool, available with a BMC Digital Workplace installation is a set of multiple scripts that work in conjunction to export and import BMC Digital Workplace data between different BMC Digital Workplace environments.

-Best PracticeWe recommend that you use Full Text Search, which is available by default.
+Best practiceWe recommend that you use Full Text Search, which is available by default.